This site uses analytics to measure page views and engagement.

 7

-# This test is not significant as indicated by a p-value of 1, which
+# This test is not significant as indicated by a p-value of 1, which# is greater than .05.

 Formula for the Test Statistic: \(t = (m_d-d_0)/\sqrt((s^2_d/n_d)\)

-• Dependent samples t-test formula: The \(m_d\) is the mean of the differences between the related measures, the \(s^2_d\) is the variance of the mean difference between the measures, and \(n_d\) is the sample size.
+Dependent samples t-test formula: The \(m_d\) is the mean of the differences between the related measures, the \(s^2_d\) is the variance of the mean difference between the measures, and \(n_d\) is the sample size.
 The dependent samples t-test worked a little differently from the independent samples t-test.
 In this case, the formula uses the mean of the differences between the two related measures.

-• Calculate the p-value and Compare it to a Predetermined Alpha level
+Calculate the p-value and Compare it to a Predetermined Alpha level

-Step 3: Interpret the Probability and Write a Conclusion
+Paired Step 3: Interpret and Conclude

-• The steps involved with setting up the null and alternative hypotheses and calculating the test statistic are based on different rules and formulas for all three t-tests, but the rest of the steps are the same.
+The steps involved with setting up the null and alternative hypotheses and calculating the test statistic are based on different rules and formulas for all three t-tests, but the rest of the steps are the same.

 Example of an Dependent Samples t-Test in R

-• Given the nhanes.2016 dataset, let’s ask the following research question: Is there a difference between measure 1 and 2 for systolic BP?
+Given the nhanes.2016 dataset, let’s ask the following research question: Is there a difference between measure 1 and 2 for systolic BP?

-• First, bring back in the data set from the last section.
+First, bring back in the data set from the last section.

 Paired t-test